22940dev/hugo-frameview/content/likes.md

 ## Privacy

-I limit my use Facebook, WhatsApp as I don't agree with its stance on collecting as much of one's personal data as possible.
+I limit my use Facebook, WhatsApp as I don't agree with their stance on collecting as much of one's personal data as possible.

 I think it is important to be aware of ways in which companies can collect data about you and ways in which it can be manipulated and used against you.